-Established on May 20, 1966, and sent to Vietnam on Sept.
-26, 1966, the brigade controls all non-divisional MPs from the DMZ down to the middle of Delta.
+Established on 20 May 1966 and sent to Vietnam on 26 September 1966, the brigade controls all non-divisional MPs from the DMZ down to the middle of the Delta.
 It is the command element for two MP groups, seven MP battalions, seven infantry companies, a criminal investigation group and a transportation company (patrol boat river).
 The 18th MP Brigade has been used in a combat support role in addition to its normal police function.
 In this combat support role the MPs provide convoy escorts, highway and bridge security, refugee and detainee evacuation and traffic control.

-The 18th MP Brigade also has control of a 22-square-mile area as its own tactical area of responsibility.
-This responsibility covers not only military operations but also civic actions programs.
+The 18th MP Brigade also has control of a 22 square mile area as its own tactical area of responsibility.
+This responsibility covers not only military operations but also civic action programs.